 I've kept mine plain and simple this time, seasoning with just a glug of olive oil, lime juice and a pinch of fresh chili pepper for a nice spicy kick.

-- 200gr black rice (Venere rice or Forbidden rice)
+- 200 g black rice, Venere rice or Forbidden rice

 - sea salt

 For the shrimp & mango salsa

 - 1 red bell pepper, deseeded and finely diced